ai212983/android-spinnerwheel/README.md

+**Update Oct 2014** I am thinking of rewriting this control.
+Update will contain most requested features, numerous improvements and optimizations.
+But main point in update is to discontinue ICS lookalike and support Material Design (Android 5.0 Lollipop) look and feel instead.
+Sadly I wasn't able to find any reference images of something like it.

+So if someone will find it - please drop me a line via creating issue, and I'll start tinkering.

+---

 This widget is based on [wheel widget][1] by Yuri Kanivets.
 See 'downloads' section for demo or [download it][2] from Google Play.

 ![Example Image][3]